julienf04/julienf04/README.md

 I'm a person who likes learning and improving.
 Enjoy your life

-You can contact me for any reason on my instagram, email, or wherever you like.
+You can contact me for any reason on my instagram, email, or wherever you most like.

 <!---
 julienf04/julienf04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.